thoughtrealm/bumblebee/README.md

 You will find details of crypto and related tech in the [Technical Details](TECHNICAL_DETAILS.md) document.

-You will find a some details of file construction and formats [here](docs/StreamCompositionOfBundles.pdf).
+You will find some details of file construction and layouts [here](docs/StreamCompositionOfBundles.pdf).

-A Threat Model document is not available yet.
-We do intend to provide one.
+A Threat Model document is currently in progress and will be provided soon.

 ## License
 _BumbleBee_ is licensed under an MIT license.
 For license details see [License](LICENSE).